HuiyingZz/NDDPlus/NDD+.md

 *Eruption* can trigger *Sapper*, yes, but in actual scenario teammates is not that close to each other usually.

+Recommend to use it with *Haste* (to get lesser hit while breaking spawners).

 - **Ocean's Bounty**

 16 Mining Speed.
 10 ticks (0.5s) / 8 ticks (0.4s) to break a spawner.

-Not recommond unless using it with *Regen* potion.
-Have to get lots of healing from other source like Infusions and Potions since *Sapper* 1 heals such less.
+Not recommond unless using it with either *Haste* or *Regen* (to get other consistance healing source) potion.

 - **Shattershrine**

 The same Mining stats as above.

-*Adrenaline* speed ups the clear stage a lot, but use it with your own risk.
+*Adrenaline* speed ups the clear stage a lot.

-The same as Ocean's Bounty.
+The same survivability as Ocean's Bounty.

 - **Boreas Mattock**

 23 Mining Speed.
 7 ticks (0.35s) / 6 ticks (0.3s) to break a spawner.

-I've never touched this so not sure its survivability.
+It's fast enough to called **game chaging**.
+Mobs can never catch you even you get slow'd.
+Only things could hit you while running are mobs just spawned or magic skill.

+The same survivability as Ocean's Bounty.

 *Curse Of Corruption* has been consumed.